 The online collection at the Rijksmuseum features an impressive search feature that lets you sort and browse through their entire catalog—even pieces that are not on display!
 This search function is excellent for quickly finding everything you want to see at this museum before you head out!

-How to Get to the Rijksmuseum
+How to Get There

-The Rijksmuseum location is in Amsterdam’s historic Museum Quarter, close to the Van Gogh Museum.
+The Rijksmuseum is in Amsterdam’s historic Museum Quarter, close to the Van Gogh Museum.
 The exact address is Museumstraat 1, 1071 XX Amsterdam, Netherlands.

 This neighborhood is located in the city’s heart and is easily accessible by car and public transportation.
 If you’re driving, you can find plenty of nearby parking, including the Q-Park Museumplein parking garage at Van Baerlestraat 33b.